Cover Letter Mastery

 [Phone]

 Why it works: Experienced firefighters often come across as know-it-alls.
 This template shows you’re still hungry.
-The specific numbers (4,000 calls, Company of the Year) prove competence.
-The desire to learn shows character.
+Specific numbers (4,000 calls, Company of the Year) prove competence without bragging.
+The desire to learn shows character — which boards value more than tenure.

 Template #3: Volunteer / Paid-On-Call Firefighter

-Volunteer departments are the backbone of American fire service.
-Your cover letter needs to show reliability — volunteer chiefs worry about dropouts.
+Volunteer departments are the backbone of American fire service — 70% of firefighters in the US are volunteers.
+Your cover letter needs to scream reliability.
+Volunteer chiefs worry about dropouts.

 Subject: Volunteer Firefighter Application — [Your Name]